cosmos/cosmos-sdk/x/ibc/spec/01_concepts.md

 During `ChanOpenInit`, a version string is passed in and set in party A's channel state.

-During `ChanOpenTry`, a version string and counterparty version string are passed in.
-The counterparty version string must match the version string used in `ChanOpenInit` otherwise channel state verification will fail.
-The version string could be anything (even different than the proposed one by party A).
-However, it is expected to be fully supported by party A.
+During `ChanOpenTry`, a version string for party A and for party B are passed in.
+The party A version string must match the version string used in `ChanOpenInit` otherwise channel state verification will fail.
+The party B version string could be anything (even different than the proposed one by party A).
+However, the proposed version by party B is expected to be fully supported by party A.

-During the `ChanOpenAck` callback, the application module is expected to verify the counterparty version using the `MsgChanOpenAck.CounterpartyVersion` field.
+During the `ChanOpenAck` callback, the application module is expected to verify the version proposed by party B using the `MsgChanOpenAck` `CounterpartyVersion` field.
 The application module should throw an error if the version string is not valid.

 Application modules may implement their own versioning system, such as semantic versioning, or they may lean upon the versioning system used for in connection